GeneralGuy4872/iwannafly/README.md

 Will add other systems if I get better hardware, Arch 64 being paramount amoungst them

-Right now my dev systems consist of a Netburst Celeron, a K7, and an early C2D that only runs P6 kernels
+Right now my dev systems consist of a Netburst Celeron, a K7, a PPC G5, and an early C2D that only runs P6 kernels